gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 * Maximum number of iterations max_iter, range used [50, 100, 150, 200]

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+The best model has an accuracy of 78.3%.
+Hyperparameters used are -

+['--C', '1', '--max_iter', '150']

+Following screenshots show the successful run of Hyperdrive experiment

 ![0](https://user-images.githubusercontent.com/6285945/107850393-ff3e8780-6e27-11eb-8a73-cc8134050bf9.png)

 ![1](https://user-images.githubusercontent.com/6285945/107850394-01084b00-6e28-11eb-91e4-820c842ca0f8.png)

 ![2](https://user-images.githubusercontent.com/6285945/107850395-02d20e80-6e28-11eb-9734-c594ec8b4a0d.png)

+Belwo are screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ![3](https://user-images.githubusercontent.com/6285945/107850397-05ccff00-6e28-11eb-9a03-04a5e0f3a8d9.png)